Green infrastructure: Lafitte Greenway, New Orleans, Louisiana, US

 The Lafitte Greenway in New Orleans, Louisiana, is a post-Hurricane Katrina revitalization effort that utilizes green infrastructure to improve water quality as well as support wildlife habitat.
 The site was previously an industrial corridor that connected the French Quarter to Bayou St. John and Lake Pontchartrain.
 Part of the revitalization plan was to incorporate green infrastructure for environmental sustainability.
 One strategy to mitigate localized flooding was to create recreation fields that are carved out to hold water during times of heavy rains.
 Another strategy was to restore the native ecology of the corridor, giving special attention to the ecotones that bisect the site.
 The design proposed retrofitting historic buildings with stormwater management techniques, such as rainwater collection systems, which allows historic buildings to be preserved.
 This project received the Award of Excellence from the ASLA in 2013.

 Geographic information system applications

 A geographic information system (GIS) is a computer system for that allows users to capture, store, display, and analyze all kinds of spatial data on Earth.
 GIS can gather multiple layers of information on one single map regarding streets, buildings, soil types, vegetation, and more.
 Planners can combine or calculate useful information such as impervious area percentage or vegetation coverage status of a specific region to design or analyze the use of green infrastructure.
+These systems can also incorporate public participation GIS (PPGIS) to aid traditional empirical data and provide additional context, outside of purely ecological or environmental information, for specific cases of implementation.
 The continued development of geographic information systems and their increasing level of use is particularly important in the development of Green Infrastructure plans.
 The plans frequently are based on GIS analysis of many layers of geographic information.
+Utilizations of GIS systems for urban green infrastructure projects increasingly incorporate assessment methods from a wide variety of disciplines, taking into account socioeconomic, environmental, and humanistic factors of areas, allowing planners to have a more holistic approach when coming up with projects.